dotnet/docs/docs/standard/linq/retrieve-collection-attributes.md

 ---
 title: How to retrieve a collection of attributes - LINQ to XML
-description: The XElement.Attribute method retrieves the attributes of an element. ms.date: 07/20/2015
+description: Learn how to use the XElement.Attributes method to retrieve the attributes of an element. ms.date: 07/20/2015
 dev_langs:
   - "csharp"